Sony A99 vs HX95

 Travel and landscape photographers will find it useful that the A99 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The HX95 is a recent model that features in the current product line-up of Sony.
-In contrast, the A99 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A99 was succeeded by the Sony A99 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+In contrast, the A99 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the A99 was succeeded by the Sony A99.
+Further information on the features and operation of the A99 and HX95 can be found, respectively, in the Sony A99 Manual (free pdf) or the online Sony HX95 Manual.

 So what is the bottom line?
 Which of the two cameras – the Sony A99 or the Sony HX95 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.